DexterHuang/CyberCodeOnline/mobile-tutorial/faq.md

 They will show up even if they are not online and they will receive a notification.

+### Does the chat support emojis and kaomojis?
+Yup 🤠 ฅ^•ﻌ•^ฅ.

+Please don't overuse or spam these, as this kind of practice is against the Chat Rules.

 ### Does this game have PvP?
 No. PvP is not currently available in the game.

+### What is the fastest way to level up in this game?
+The fastest and best way to level up in this game is to have an Frontal Cortex Transmitter (XP booster) active and to complete challenge dungeons.

 ### What will happen if I die?
 You will lose some of your experience and BTC (around 10%); however your inventory will be safe.

 ### Where is the Player Market?
 When your character reaches level 5, the player market will be unlocked.
 It will show up as a new destination in the 'Central Hub'.

 ### Does the game support trading among players?
 Yes, partially.
 You can send items to other players, but there isn't a system that forces the other person to give something in exchange.
 Most trades are conducted with trust.